AlexOrrSB/sendbird-virgil-uikit-sample/e2ee-guide.md

 };
 ```

 We can make a custom channel list component in order to create a Virgil group when creating a Sendbird group channel.
+We need to map the Sendbird UIKit's state to our component's props in order to get the current userId.

 ```
 // javascript-sample/src/CustomChannelList.js